Print

 Instructions

 2. Mix the filling.
-Add the mushrooms to a large mixing bowl along with the ground chicken, scallions, cilantro, ginger, garlic, soy sauce, Shaoxing wine, fish sauce sesame oil, salt and white pepper.
-Use a chopstick to vigorously mix the ingredients together, until they form a sticky, cohesive filling.
-PRO TIP: Double check your seasoning by pan-frying a little mixture – then adjust if you think it needs more salt.
+Add the mushrooms to a large mixing bowl along with the ground chicken, scallions, cilantro, ginger, garlic, 2 tablespoons of soy sauce, 2 teaspoons of Shaoxing wine, 1 tablespoon of fish sauce, 1 tablespoon of sesame oil, 1 teaspoon of white pepper and 1 teaspoon of MSG (if you’re using it).
+Use a chopstick to vigorously mix the ingredients until they form a sticky, cohesive filling.
+PRO TIP: You can double check your seasoning by pan-frying a little mixture, then adjust if you think it needs more salt.

 3. Form your dumplings.
 Lightly flour a clean, flat surface.
 Keep your dumpling wrappers covered with a slightly damp tea towel to prevent them from drying out while you fill all the dumplings.
 Spoon roughly a tablespoon of the filling into the middle of your wrapper.
-If you’re using store-bought wrappers, use your finger to brush a little water around the edges, to help it stick together when you shape it.
+If you’re using store-bought wrappers, use your finger to brush a little water around the edges to help it stick when you shape and seal it.

 5. Dip them in sesame seeds.
 Place the sesame seeds on a small plate, and fill a small bowl with water.
-Heat a little oil in a high-sided pan or skillet you have a lid for, then, working with one dumpling at a time, dip the bottom in the water, then press it into the sesame seeds on the plate.
+Heat 1 tablespoon of vegetable oil in a high-sided non-stick pan or skillet you have a lid for, then, working with one dumpling at a time, dip the bottom in the water, then press it into the sesame seeds on the plate.
 The water will make the seeds stick to the bottom.
 Transfer the dumplings straight into the pan and repeat with the remaining dumplings.

 6. Cook the dumplings.
 Let the dumplings cook for a couple of minutes, until the bottoms start to look golden (pick one up and check).
-At this point, pour in enough water to come about halfway up the sides of the dumplings, then pop the lid on your pan.
-Leave it for about 5 minutes, until most of the water has evaporated.
-Remove the lid, then cook for another couple of minutes, until all the water has gone, the dumplings are looking plump and glossy, and the bottoms are gorgeously golden and crispy.
+At this point, pour in enough water to come about a third of the way up the sides of the dumplings, then pop the lid on your pan.
+Leave it for about six minutes, until most of the water has evaporated.
+Remove the lid, then cook for another couple of minutes, until all the water has gone, the dumplings look plump and glossy, and the bottoms are gorgeously golden and crispy.
+You may need to cook the dumplings in batches, depending on the size of your pan.

 Notes

-STORAGE INSTRUCTIONS: Store any leftovers in the fridge, and reheat in the microwave.
-Uncooked dumplings don’t refrigerate well, but they freeze perfectly.
+STORAGE INSTRUCTIONS: Store any leftovers in the fridge, and reheat in the microwave or air fryer until piping hot.
+Uncooked dumplings don’t refrigerate well (they’ll be ok for a couple of hours, but any longer and the bottoms can get wet and sticky), but they freeze perfectly.
 Freeze them on a lined tray or plate, then transfer them to ziplock bags once solid.
 You can then cook them straight from frozen.

-INGREDIENT NOTES: Play around with your mushrooms – I’ve used regular white button mushrooms here as it’s the most easily accessible, but these are lovely with shiitake mushrooms too.
+INGREDIENT NOTES: Play around with your mushrooms – I’ve used regular white button mushrooms here as they’re the most easily accessible, but these are lovely with shiitake mushrooms too.
 Don’t knock the fish sauce until you try it – it provides a lovely, deep umami savoury flavour that you can’t get with salt alone.
 Swap the cilantro for mint or Thai basil if you’re not a fan.
+You could swap the ground chicken for ground pork, turkey or a plant-based alternative.

 LOOKING FOR MORE?
 Try these gorgeous juicy pork dumplings or fluffy Korean chicken steamed buns.